 Why Automation is Critical for SaaS Companies of All Stages

 We’re hard-pressed to find any instance in which automation isn’t a valuable function of a growing SaaS business.
-The reason is simple: the less your team has to do manually (or electronically, which still requires time and mindshare and costs you money) and the more that you can offload into a marketing automation platform or another automation system, the better.
-It frees up significant time for your team to work on other important tasks.
+The reason is simple: the less your team has to do manually (or electronically, which still requires time and mindshare and costs you money), and the more that you can offload into an automation system, the better.
+SaaS marketing automation frees up significant time for your team to work on other important tasks.

 While later-stage companies should have a significant amount of automation running within their businesses, earlier stage companies often opt to manage certain tasks themselves in order to save resources and have a greater handle on the day-to-day operations.
 However, the thinking remains the same: the less the company’s founding team has to do that could be automated, the more they can focus on growth.
 This is particularly important for both early- and growth-stage companies looking to leverage SaaS users.

 - Early Stage — The last thing you need when you’re a small hustling team that’s already stretched thin is to get bogged down in manual, repetitive tasks that can be handled through SaaS marketing automation.
 You have a company to build, a platform to refine, funding to secure, and new subscribers to win.
 And it’s not necessarily a matter of resources, either.
 Many marketing automation tools offer scaled-back pricing for young companies that change as you do.

 - Growth Stage — You’re trying to grow existing relationships and establish new ones.
 You’re probably in the middle of some complex fundraising, too.
 And all the while, your company has grown and is fielding more and more requests, support tickets, and other internal needs.
 While you should be automating a lot internally, you also need to automate aspects of your business that will drive you forward, such as your SaaS retention strategies and customer engagement.

 Using Automation to Leverage SaaS Users You Already Have